-Contributions from the City into Component I range from 11.2 percent - 12.25 percent of base compensation for eligible employees.
-These contribution rates are fixed through June 30, 2023 and may be increased if required according to the fiscal responsibility provision in the Plan.
+For Component I, during fiscal year 2016, employer contributions are not actuarially determined but determined by the provisions of the Combined Plan.
+Contributions from the City into Component I range from 11.2 percent-12.25 percent of base compensation for eligible employees.
+These contribution rates are fixed by the POA through June 30, 2023 and may be increased if required according to the fiscal responsibility provision in the Plan.

-Because there are no actuarially determined contributions for Component I, there is no Required Schedule of Contributions for Component I included within these financial statements.
+Because there are no actuarially determined contributions for Component I, there is no required schedule of contributions for Component I included within these financial statements.